Platysmaplasty (Neck lift) in Newcastle, Maitland & Hunter Valley Australia

 The surgery is generally performed using one of two approaches:

-- Incision Under the Chin: In this method, a small incision is made discreetly under the chin.
-Through this incision, the surgeon can access the platysma muscle and remove or reposition it to eliminate the visible bands.
-This approach provides a minimally invasive solution with a well-concealed scar.
+• Incision Under the Chin: In this method, Dr. Beldholm makes a small incision under the chin.
+Through this incision, he can access the platysma muscle and remove or reposition it to eliminate the visible bands.
+This approach offers a less invasive solution with a smaller scar.

-- Direct Excision of Skin in the Neck Area: In more extensive cases, a direct excision of skin in the neck area may be performed.
-This method may involve more significant surgical intervention, removing excess skin and tightening the platysma muscle to address the bands effectively.
-This is a more common procedure in post weight loss patients.
+• Direct Excision of Skin in the Neck Area: In more extensive cases, Dr. Beldholm may perform a direct excision of skin in the neck area.
+More commonly performed on post-weight-loss patients, this method involves a more significant surgical intervention, which removes excess skin and tightens the platysma muscle.

 Combination with Rhytidectomy (Facelift)

-Platysmaplasty is often performed in combination with a facelift.
-The facelift procedure tightens and lifts the skin on the lower face, and when combined with platysmaplasty, it provides a comprehensive rejuvenation of the neck and lower face.
-This combination approach not only smooths the neck by addressing the platysmal bands but also improves the overall appearance of the jawline and the skin around the lower face, resulting in a more youthful and cohesive look.
+Platysmaplasty is often performed in combination with a rhytidectomy (facelift).
+This procedure tightens and lifts the skin on the lower face, and when combined with platysmaplasty, provides a comprehensive treatment of the neck and lower face.
+This combination approach not only smooths the neck by tightening the platysmal bands but also smooths the overall appearance of the jawline and the skin around the lower face.

 Facial Surgeries Offered by Dr. Beldholm

 Understanding the anatomy of the platysma muscle is crucial to grasping why platysmaplasty is effective.
 The platysma muscle is a broad sheet of muscle fibers extending from the upper chest to the lower face, responsible for movement in this region.
-In younger individuals, this muscle is often very prominent, contributing to a well-defined neck and jawline.
+In individuals with prominent musculature, this muscle is often very noticeable, contributing to a well-defined neck and jawline.

 As we age, the platysma muscle weakens, leading to its separation and the formation of vertical bands known as platysmal bands.
-These bands, combined with other age-related changes like excess fat and skin under the chin, significantly impact the neck muscles’ aesthetics.
+These bands, combined with other age-related changes, such as excess fat and skin under the chin, significantly impact the aesthetic appearance of the neck muscles.

-Factors such as gravity and genetic inheritance further contribute to the loss of defined contours in the neck and jaw.
-Recognizing these changes helps explain why platysmaplasty targets the platysma muscle to restore a youthful neck appearance.
+Factors such as gravity and genetic inheritance contribute to the loss of defined contours in the neck and jawline.
+Recognizing these changes helps explain why platysmaplasty targets the platysma muscle to modify the appearance of your neck.

 Book Online Now